bhk/scam/reference.md

  2. Set the `SCAM_TRACE` environment variable before running a SCAM program.
     Its value takes the same form as the SPEC argument to `trace`.

-    `SCAM_TRACE` will activate tracing before calling `main` but *after* the main module has been loaded.
-Typically, all modules will have been loaded at that point, which is important because functions cannot be instrumented until after they have been defined.
-If you want to trace execution prior to `main` -- e.g. in a `-q.scm` test -- use `trace` or `tracing`, being sure to call it after the intended target functions have been defined.
+    Functions cannot be instrumented until after they have been defined, so `SCAM_TRACE` will activate tracing once before requiring the main module (chiefly so the `^load` function can be traced), and again after the main module is loaded, at which point all modules typically have been loaded.
+If you want to trace execution that happens during module loading -- e.g. top-level expressions in a `-q.scm` test -- use `trace` or `tracing`.

 The text string used to specify tracing is, in its simplest form, a list of function names.
-These names may contain `%` as a wildcard.
-Further, they may be suffixed with a `:` and then an "action" to select alternative instrumentation.
+Further, These may be suffixed with a `:` and then an "action" to select alternative instrumentation.
 Possible actions include:

  - `t` : Print the function name and arguments when it is called and its return value on exit.
 This is the default action.